Historic Cambridge Churches

 King's College Chapel

 Founded in 1441 by Henry VI for students of his new King's College.
-Designed by Henry's own royal architect, Reginald of Ely, the result is one of the most beatiful medieval buildings in England, known for its superlative Perpendicular vaulting.
+Designed by Henry's own royal architect, Reginald of Ely, the result is one of the most beautiful medieval buildings in England, known for its superlative Perpendicular vaulting.

 Kings College, Cambridge, East Anglia, Cambridgeshire, England, CB2 1ST